-No information will be released by the school without written/verbal (in limited cases) permission from the Parents/Guardians of a student.
-Requests to examine records should be made by appointment at least 24 hours in advance to allow proper and complete gathering of all materials.
-Appointments may be made by calling the school office.
+No information will be released by the school to outside organization, i.e. universities, without written/verbal (in limited cases) permission from the Parents/Guardians of a student.

 Requests for official transcripts should be made through the counseling office or the registrar.
 The transcript is official only when it has been signed and sealed by a school administrator.